Government Engineering College, Kozhikode

 Government Engineering College, Kozhikode (GECK), is a public engineering institute established by the Department of Technical Education under the Government of Kerala in India.
 It was one of the five public engineering institutes sanctioned in 1999 by the Government of Kerala.
 It is one of the 138 institutes affiliated to the APJ Abdul Kalam Technological University since 2015.

 Admissions to various Undergraduate programmes are provided on the basis of the merit rank list prepared after the performance of candidates in the Kerala Engineering Architecture Medical (KEAM) entrance test conducted annually.
-The institute has five engineering departments: Civil engineering, Mechanical engineering, Chemical engineering, Electronics and Communication engineering, and Applied Electronics and Instrumentation Engineering.
+The institute has five engineering departments: Civil engineering, Computer Science and Design, Mechanical engineering, Chemical engineering, Electronics and Communication engineering, and Applied Electronics and Instrumentation Engineering.
 The institute is well connected to the Kozhikode city by roads, the institute campus is about 5 km away from the Kozhikode Railway Station and 30 km from Calicut International Airport.

 History

 Government Engineering College Kozhikode (GECK) is one of nine Government Engineering Colleges in Kerala under the Directorate of Technical Education, Kerala.
 GECKKD was started in the year 1999 with B.Tech. programs in Applied Electronics and Instrumentation Engineering (AE &I), Chemical Engineering (Ch.E), and Mechanical Engineering (ME).
 Civil Engineering (CE) program was started in the year 2006 and Electronics and Communication Engineering (ECE) program was started in the year 2012.
 In addition to B.Tech. programs, the college conducts M.Tech. programmes in Signal Processing (AE &I), Energy Systems Analysis and Design (ME) and Computer-Aided Process Design (Ch.
 E).